Highest waterfall in the world, idyllically located in the Amazon

 The waterfall alone is 979 metres high, and the water cascades down in several steps.
-Its longest ‘free fall’ is 807 metres.
-In the surrounding rainforest you can spot (with a little bit of luck) a jaguar, coati, howler monkey and lots of birds.
+Its longest free fall is 807 metres.
+The surrounding rainforest has some wildlife so with luck on your side you can spot these animals.

 It is best to book a tour to Angel Falls.
 The first stop will be Auyán-tepui, tepui means table mountain.
 It is obvious why, this wall rises high above the rainforest.
 You suddenly see the water falling down from the rocks.
 This is Angel Falls, the highest waterfall in the world, in a astonishing setting.

 No one knows where the water comes from, although it is probably condensation from the clouds.
 Sometimes it is supplemented with rain, which increases the power of the waterfall.

 With so much natural beauty humbles you.
 The surrounding rainforest is full of wildlife such as jaguars, coatis, howler monkeys and an abundance of colourful birds.
 Be attentive, and you will see the jungle come to alive.

 Almost every tourist who travels to Canaima visits Angel Falls.
 Sometimes you can be unlucky and stare at clouds instead.
 As there is a reasonable chance that clouds can hide the waterfall.
 However your chances of viewing Angel Falls at sunrise are good.

 Due to the cloud cover make sure you plan a few days to see the waterfall.

 Mirador Laime is a viewpoint, it was made famous by the Latvian explorer Laime.
 In 1955 he was the first to make a path through the jungle.
 Angel Falls is most often photographed from this point.

 At sunrise it is relatively quiet, and you only hear birds around you.